predicthq/predicthq-kafka-python/README.md

 ## Exception

-To import and catch exception throw by `confluent_kafka`, simply import KafkaException:
+To import and catch exceptions thrown by `confluent_kafka`, simply import KafkaException:

 ```python
 from phq.kafka import KafkaException